Umami Pot

 Step 3

-Heat a large pot filled with plenty of water (ideally half a gallon/1.9 liters or more per 2 servings).
-Once it comes to a boil, immerse the ziplock bag with the chicken into the pot.
-If the chicken is not fully submerged in the water, place a heat-resistant bowl or something similar on top to weigh it down.
+Fill a large pot with plenty of water (ideally half a gallon/1.9 liters or more per 2 servings) and bring it to a boil.
+Once boiling, immerse the Ziploc bag with the chicken in the pot.
+If the chicken is not fully submerged in the water, place a heat-safe bowl or something similar on top to weigh it down.
 Cover the pot, turn off the heat, and let it sit for at least an hour.

 sarada chicken_instruction-4